iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.3.2/report.md

 > Complete failure.
 Says enter code but no indication of where to get code.<br> :date: __2020-11-04 00:06:22__

 > This app does not work.
 I've tried at 3 different locations and it has not worked once.
 Scanning a QR code and entering details manually was far easier.
 So now have to use written sign in if available or not bother signing in (playgrounds)<br> :date: __2020-10-27 04:01:35__

-> Poorly implemented solution.
-Clunky / inconvenient to use.
-Uninstalled it immediately after using it for the first time.<br> :date: __2020-10-23 07:41:15__

-> Have tried to scan a couple of times and it hasn't worked.
-Uninstalled and reinstalled.
-See how it works then.<br> :date: __2020-10-18 12:14:32__

-> Doesn't even download<br> :date: __2020-10-07 11:17:45__